Rampenloch: Minden as a garrison town

-On November 13, 1806 Minden was occupied by French troops and incorporated into the French Kingdom of Westphalia, where it remained until 1813 when Napoleon I was defeated in the Battle of Minden.
+On November 13, 1806 Minden was occupied by French troops and incorporated into the French Kingdom of Westphalia, where it remained until 1813 when Napoleon I was defeated in the Battle of Waterloo.

 During the term of office of the first Minden district administrator in Arnim (1816–1820), the Minden fortress was rebuilt under the supervision of the government of the Minden district.
 Since Minden was a fortress city, there were a lot of soldiers stationed there, far from their families, which meant that prostitution flourished.
 Many of the women involved had no other way of making a living.
 The urban population had become impoverishment which was a consequence of the long occupation by the French, who had imposed economic and social restrictions and sanctions on the local population.
 Prostitution was the only way for some sections of the female population to avoid complete impoverishment of their families.
 Lack of education, broken family relationships and illegitimate origins were, according to contemporary statements, factors that made social advancement impossible at that time.